apache/spark/docs/apache-airflow-providers-apache-hdfs/connections.rst

     * ``proxy_user`` - Effective user for HDFS operations.
     * ``autoconfig`` - Default value is bool: False.
 Use snakebite's automatically configured client.
 This HDFSHook implementation requires snakebite.

+    The following extra parameters can be used to configure SSL for Web HDFS Hook:

+    * ``use_ssl`` - If SSL should be used.
+By default is set to `false`.
+    * ``verify`` - How to verify SSL.
+For more information refer to https://docs.python-requests.org/en/master/user/advanced/#ssl-cert-verification.